jotavital/fix_wiiu_batch_backup_saves/README.md

 you try to restore your saves.

 # Basic usage
 When you open the program you're gonna need to provide the full absolute path to your batch backup saves.
-Example: D:\Downloads\Jogos\Wii U\backups jogos\2022-01-29T100416. (without slash at the end).
+Example: D:\Downloads\Jogos\Wii U\backups jogos\2022-01-29T100416.
 And also gonna need to provide the slot number to wich you want to restore your saves, example: 0, 45, 255...
 And done, the program will show a report at the end, for you to know if it has sucessfully done its mission.